Mini Loader vs Connect and Release Wheelbarrow: Which Is Better for Moving Mulch?

 Wheelbarrows are precise tools.

-For heavy loading, use the loader.
+For heavy lifting, digging, grading, and attachment work, use the loader.

 For long-distance wheelbarrow work, connect and release.